d12frosted/elpa-mirror/gnu/tmr-readme.txt

-This manual, written by Protesilaos Stavrou, describes the customization options for `tmr' (or `tmr.el', tmr, TMR, …), and provides every other piece of information pertinent to it.
+This manual, written by Protesilaos Stavrou, describes the customization options for `tmr' (or TMR, TMR May Ring, …), and provides every other piece of information pertinent to it.
+The name of the package is pronounced as “timer” or “T-M-R”.

-The documentation furnished herein corresponds to stable version 0.2.0, released on 2022-04-21.
+The documentation furnished herein corresponds to stable version 0.3.0, released on 2022-05-17.
 Any reference to a newer feature which does not yet form part of the latest tagged commit, is explicitly marked as such.

-Current development target is 0.3.0-dev.
+Current development target is 0.4.0-dev.

 ⁃ Homepage: <https://protesilaos.com/emacs/tmr>.
 ⁃ Git repository: <https://git.sr.ht/~protesilaos/tmr>.